Best Electric Bikes 2025: A Guide to Buying an Electric Bike in New Zealand

 Pedal assist (Pedelec)

 This feature provides electric-powered assistance while pedalling.
 The Pedelec feature gives riders a ‘smart bike’ feel as it makes pedalling more efficient and rewarding.
-With the pedal assist mode, riders can travel further and conquer obstacles such as hills and rough terrain with less difficulty and strain.
-Pedelic offers a greater electric bike range and efficiency, and makes riding enjoyable.
-Many e-bikes offer variable levels of pedal assistance such as:
+With pedal assist mode, riders can travel further and conquer obstacles, such as hills and rough terrain, with less difficulty and strain.
+Pedelec offers a greater electric bike range and efficiency, and makes riding enjoyable.
+Many e-bikes offer variable levels of pedal assistance, such as:

-- Low pedal assistance: this mode will leave you relying more on your physical strength and endurance to pedal while offering minimal electric assistance.
+- Low pedal assistance: This mode requires you to rely more on your physical strength and endurance to pedal, while offering minimal electric assistance.
 This is an ideal setting for a more natural biking experience, a better workout, or to conserve battery while still receiving some power output.

 - Medium pedal assistance: this mode strikes a balance between power assistance and physical exertion.
-You’ll feel like there’s a tailwind blowing behind you but will still need to pedal if you want to keep moving.
+You’ll feel like there’s a tailwind blowing behind you, but you will still need to pedal if you want to keep moving.

-- Maximum pedal assistance: With this setting enabled, your bike will be delivering a maximum assistance boost and will make it relatively easy to pedal forward to your destination.
+- Maximum pedal assistance: With this setting enabled, your bike will deliver a maximum assistance boost, making it relatively easy to pedal forward to your destination.
 This will be the highest available pedal assistance setting next to full-throttle mode.

 Electric bike sensors